Network policies¶

 Choose what traffic is permitted to leave the pod¶

-Egress traffic is the network traffic that leaves the pod it is controlled by spec.egress
+Egress traffic is the network traffic that leaves the pod and it is controlled by spec.egress.

 spec: